guilatrova/latrovacommits-articles/posts/2021/2021-05-16-python-handling-exceptions/post.en-us.md

 Ok, tell me.
 How easier to read is it now?

-I can understand all possible returns within a quick eye sight.
+I can understand all possible returns within quick eyesight.
 I know what happens when everything goes well and how edge cases may produce different outcomes.
 All of that without scrolling back and forth.

 That's just simple as (mostly) every code should be.